thenewboston-blockchain/thenewboston-js/docs.md

 ### Creating Validators

-To create a Validator we must pass in the url of the Validator you wish to interact with, into a constructor.
+To create a Validator, we must pass in the url of the Validator you wish to interact with, into a constructor.

 ```ts
 // create object with access to the API and basic functions of a Validator.